-In our large scale analysis, we saw that the different LLMs did not perform well in games that required coordination between different players.
-In humans, it has frequently been found that coordination problems can be solved by the formation of conventions \citep{hawkins2016formation,young1996economics}.
+In our large-scale analysis, we saw that the different LLMs did not perform well in games that required coordination between different players.
+In humans, it has frequently been found that coordination problems can be solved by the formation of conventions \cite{hawkins2016formation,young1996economics}.

 A coordination game is a type of simultaneous game in which a player will earn a higher payoff when they select the same course of action as another player.
 Usually, these games do not contain a pure conflict, i.e. completely opposing interests, but may contain slightly diverging rewards.
 Coordination games can often be solved via multiple pure strategies, or mixed, Nash equilibria in which players choose (randomly) matching strategies.
 Here, to probe how LLMs balance coordination and self-interest, we look at a coordination game that contains conflicting interests.